dherrero12/tfg-public/README.md

 - ```process.ipynb```: data matrix processing component.
 Performs data exploration and processing tasks to prepare the data matrix for model training.
 - ```train.ipynb```: model evaluation component.
 Executes the nested cross-validation scheme for model evaluation.
 - ```visualize.ipynb```: results visualization component.
-Depicts evaluation resuls in plots and tables that are easy to interpret and analyze.
+Depicts evaluation results in plots and tables that are easy to interpret and analyze.